• Skip to main content

 Quesadilla's in the Panini Press!!
 This is so easy and can be as basic as your kids want it to be.
 I always have some soft tortillas in the fridge and I always have cheese.
 From there I add in whatever I have, leftover chicken, black beans, or a few cut up veggies if they're willing.

 Leftover cooked chicken or taco meat can be frozen and used later for quesadillas!
-I can make it extra healthy by always keeping my 5 Minute Veggie Salsa on hand.
+I can make it extra healthy by always keeping my Easy 5 Minute Salsa on hand.

 A kid's lunch quesadilla made in a panini press with cups of salsa ranch sauce.